ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: commit()

-            Applies previously configured settings to the device.
+            Applies previously configured settings to the specified channel(s).
 Calling this method moves the NI-DCPower session from the Uncommitted state into the Committed state.
 After calling this method, modifying any property reverts the NI-DCPower session to the Uncommitted state.
 Use